Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: Introduction

+On the other hand, accurately evaluating the correctness of enumerated answer items is challenging to achieve.
+The common practice relies on assessment by powerful LLMs, such as GPT-4o, which increases evaluation costs and hinders researchers from conducting efficient benchmarking.
+Thus, we employed synthetic data to train an evaluation model.
+The synthetic dataset encompasses as diverse a range of incorrect answer types as possible (e.g., missing items, redundancies, errors, disordered items, etc.).
+These will be paired with reference answers as training data to teach the evaluation model to accurately identify incorrect responses.
+The validation results indicate that the evaluation model achieved an accuracy of 99.49\% (much higher than GPT-4o and Claude) on the synthetic test set, which is a reliable evaluation tool for our benchmark.

-Our major contributions are as follows: \begin{itemize} \item We proposed three different types of \emph{needles} generation pipelines: Synthetic \emph{needles}, Real \emph{needles}, and Open-domain QA \emph{needles}, which are used to build the Sequential-NIAH benchmark, providing diverse sequential QA pairs. \item We developed an evaluation model trained on synthetic data to facilitate the evaluation of LLMs' performance on this benchmark.
-An accuracy of 99.49\% in the test set indicates that the model's evaluation of responses to this task is highly reliable and efficient. \item We evaluated the capabilities of six well-known LLMs in long-text information retrieval using the test set of our benchmark.
-We found that all current LLMs have significant room for improvement in this task, struggling with the complexity of sequential information retrieval within long contexts. \end{itemize}
+Powered by our evaluation model, we assessed the accuracy of several popular LLMs on the benchmark.
+Results show the task is highly challenging, with the best model reaching only 63.50\% accuracy.
+Longer contexts and more needles further increase difficulty of the task.
+A noise robustness analysis also confirmed the benchmark’s reliability and challenge.
+Our key contributions are: \begin{itemize} \item \textbf{Sequential-NIAH benchmark}: A benchmark for evaluating LLMs' ability to retrieve sequential information from long contexts.
+It comprises three types of \emph{needles} generation pipelines, covering both temporal-ordered and logical-ordered \emph{needles} retrieval tasks, to simulate real-world application scenarios. \item \textbf{Evaluation model}: A model trained on synthetic data to facilitate the evaluation of LLMs' performance on our benchmark.
+An accuracy rate of 99.49\% demonstrates the model's high reliability as an evaluation tool, which is more accurate, efficient and cheaper than GPT-4o and Claude. \item \textbf{LLMs' Limitations on Sequential-NIAH}: Experimental results indicate that all current LLMs have significant room for improvement on this task, struggling with the complexity of sequential information retrieval within long contexts. \end{itemize}